Namitha4/Dodge-AI-intelligence/README.md

    ```bash
    npm start
    ```

+5. API Resilience & Scalability
+Quota Management: To handle the Free Tier limitations of Gemini 2.5 Flash, I implemented an asynchronous retry loop with a multi-model fallback strategy.
+The system attempts to use gemini-2.5-flash first and automatically rotates if a 429 (Rate Limit) error is detected.

+Optimized Schema Context: The schema provided to the LLM is token-optimized.
+By providing only essential column mappings and join paths, the system stays well within the Tokens Per Minute (TPM) limits while maintaining high SQL accuracy.

+Guardrail Performance: The guardrail logic is integrated directly into the planQuery response handler.
+This prevents unnecessary database overhead by rejecting off-topic prompts before they reach the SQL execution layer.
 ---

 ## 📊 Evaluation Queries (Try These)
 - **Traceability:** *"Trace the full flow of billing document 90504248"*
 - **Financials:** *"Which customers have unpaid invoices?"*
 - **Gap Analysis:** *"Show sales orders delivered but not billed"*